sagarhm/Ramanchandranplot/README.md

 ### Usage:
     import os
     import ramachandarnplot as rama
-	pdb = "example.pdb" #path of pdb file any pdb which is required to be ploted. rama.plot_ramachandran(pdb)
+	pdb = "1hcv.pdb" #path of pdb file any pdb which is required to be ploted. rama.plot_ramachandran(pdb)

 ### Example output: